consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 Peers can also poll the available child chains of a specific subnet by sending a query to the `SCA` requesting to list its children.
 This allows any peer to traverse the full hierarchy and update their view of available subnets.

-In the future, HC may implement an additional DNS-like actor in the system that allows the discovery of subnets using human-readable names, thus making the transaction between a domain name and the underlying ID of a subnet.
+In the future, HC may implement an additional DNS-like actor in the system that allows the discovery of subnets using human-readable names, performing a translation between a domain name and the underlying ID of a subnet.

 ### SubnetID
-`SubnetID`s are the unique identifiers of subnets.
-While its string representation resembles a path directory (see examples above), the following objects is used for its byte and in-memory representation (its serialized representation, is the CBOR marshalling of this object):
+A `SubnetID` is the unique identifier of a subnet.
+While its string representation resembles a directory path (see examples above), the following object is used for its byte and in-memory representation (its serialized representation is the CBOR marshalling of this object):
 ```go
 type SubnetID struct {
     // string representation of the parent SubnetID